microshine/pkijs-es6/README.md

 * New version of "certificate chaing verification engine" passed almost all tests from NIST PKITS.
 Tests are also shipped with the library;
 * Internal "WebCrypto shim" making it possible to work with "spki/pkcs8" formats in any environment;

-In order to make it easier to move from PKIjs 1.0 code to PKIjs 2.0 code we made [special file with name mapping](MAPPING.MD).
+In order to make it easier to move from PKIjs 1.0 code to PKIjs 2.0 code we made a file that provides a [mapping](MAPPING.MD) between old and new class names.

 ## Examples
 ### Parse a X.509 certificate